 USF is ranked #34 in the country among national universities in the proportion of classes with fewer than 20 students.

 Some students come to USF because they’re seeking a rigorous academic experience in small classes with top professors.
 Others come looking for an education in the Jesuit tradition, with its commitment to social justice.
-Some students choose USF because we’re one of the most diverse universities in America.
-Some come to take advantage of the many international opportunities we offer.
-And of course, some come to us because we’re the University of San Francisco…
+Some students choose USF because it’s one of the most diverse universities in America.
+Some come to take advantage of the many international opportunities USF offers.
+And of course, some go to USF because they’re the University of San Francisco…

 - USF prepares students for successful careers without forgetting the end to make a positive difference in the world.
 Social justice is an important value at USF, and USF’s goal is to equip students with the education they need to help them make changes for a more humane and just world.